-BALLY, Pa. — September 10, 2019 — Bally Ribbon Mills (BRM), an industry supplier of the design, development, and manufacture of highly specialized engineered woven fabrics, announces that it will showcase its high-quality, high-performance products at CAMX 2019, taking place September 23-26, 2019 in Anaheim, California.
-BRM experts will be on hand in booth F62 to discuss the company’s 3-D woven joints, thermal protection systems (TPS), and other 3-D structures.
+BALLY, Pa. — Ocotber 17, 2o22 — Bally Ribbon Mills (BRM) will showcase its high-quality, high-performance products at CAMX 2022, taking place October 17-20, 2022, in Anaheim, Calif.
+BRM experts will be on hand in booth V61 to discuss the company’s 3-D woven joints, thermal protection systems (TPS), and other 3-D structures.

 3-D woven composites by BRM are particularly successful in aviation heat shield applications such as thermal protection systems.
 These systems are mission-critical components, particularly in space exploration vehicles, and 3-D woven composites reduce weight and cost while maintaining excellent performance in TPS systems.
 The ability to vary yarn types, density, thickness, and width, as well as resin type, allows BRM to create fully customizable TPS to fit each specific mission or application’s needs.

 Along with TPS systems, 3-D woven components also function well as engine parts in aircraft.
 Replacing traditional titanium engine components with 3-D woven carbon fiber composites serves to reduce weight and therefore lifetime cost, all while meeting the rigorous demands of manufacturing and use.

 For more information, speak with BRM experts in booth V61 at CAMX 2022.